 Named after John Goodge a carpenter, his two nephews developed Crab Tree Fields forming Goodge Street in 1740.

-The second Duke of Grafton wanted a short cut transporting his cattle from Paddington to Islington.
+Grafton Way W.1 The second Duke of Grafton wanted a short cut transporting his cattle from Paddington to Islington.
 With a few farmers and friends he won a petition from parliament to build a turnpike along which is present day Grafton Way.

 Gray's Inn Road W.C.1John de Gray gave this land now covered by the Gray's Inn law chambers to St Bartholemew's Priory in the year 1314, and it was given that masses would be said for his soul.

 Great Peter Street S.W.1